rubyFelton/CST276SRS00/REPORT.md

-Name: <Your name here>
+Name: Ruby FElton

-Unresolved Issues: Place your unresolved issues here.
-Include things you tried to resolve them.
+Unresolved Issues: No known unresolved issues

-Notes: The more concise and detailed the notes, the better the grade.
+Notes: no further notes to report

 ###